KeithTheEE/redditPythonHelper/ROADMAP.md

  - ELMO/BERT programs

- - reformat_User_Code():
- a function to identify python code blocks that aren't properly formated, and auto format the code for other reddit users.
-Might live it its own module.
- Currently being worked on.

  - Leverage reformat user code with automatic Q&A: Use classified code regions to match SO code regions, classified text regions to match SO text regions.
 Hopefully this improves the search engine and cuts the risk of added noise by a text to code block increasing precieved distance between the user query and the SO database post.
  Next If a majority of highly matching SO posts have sample code in the question, but the reddit query does not, strongly suggest adding the example code that caused the issue to the next itteration of the query.

  - question_topic_Modeling():
  This is going to take a few parts.
-   - Identify all related learning subreddits:
+   - Identify all related learning subreddits using a topic model

    - Model the topics of stack overflow questions.